 Nonalcoholic fatty liver disease

-Compared with a healthy liver (left), a fatty liver (right) appears enlarged and discolored.
-Tissue samples reveal fat deposits in nonalcoholic fatty liver disease, while inflammation and scarring (fibrosis) are visible in nonalcoholic steatohepatitis.
+Compared with a normal liver (left), a fatty liver (right) appears enlarged and discolored.
+Tissue samples reveal fat deposits in nonalcoholic fatty liver disease, while inflammation and advanced scarring (cirrhosis) are visible in nonalcoholic steatohepatitis.

-Possible signs and symptoms of nonalcoholic steatohepatitis and cirrhosis (advanced scarring) include:
+Possible signs and symptoms of NASH and advanced scarring (cirrhosis) include: